Want to learn how to make pumpkin seeds straight from the pumpkin for a healthy alternative to roasting methods?

 They are delicious salted and even though they’re not officially "roasted", they have a very nice toasted flavor and textural crunch we think you will enjoy!

 It's a great way to utilize the "whole pumpkin" if you're making a homemade pumpkin soup or a pumpkin pie.

 This simple "how to make pumpkin seeds" procedure is also incidentally a good one to share with young children before or after jack-o'-lantern creations.

-As far as dehydrators go, we have an 9-tray Excalibur.
-We like the slide out trays for ease of use, but other types will also suffice.
+As far as dehydrators go, we have a 9-tray Excalibur.
+We like the slide-out trays for ease of use, but other types will also suffice.

 There are a few steps involved.
 Nothing super complicated, but here we include some things below that will help you achieve a great salted or unsalted shelled pumpkin seed every time.

 Most all species of pumpkin and even squash will work for this, but a larger pumpkin will invariably give you larger seeds.

 We, of course, always recommend using non-GMO and organically certified pumpkins when they are available.

 1) Cut Your Pumpkin and Remove Seeds- Cut open your pumpkin.
 If you're carving for a traditional Halloween jack-o'-lantern, you can cut of the top and reach in and scoop out the seeds.
 If you’re using it for a recipe, you can simply cut it in half and remove the seeds with your hands and a spoon.

 2) Rinse Seeds and Strain - Place your unshelled white seeds in a bowl.
 Remove any stringy bits of pulp best you can.
 Rinse the seeds in pure filtered water, swishing them around to remove any more excess pumpkin pulp.
 This pulp will usually sink to the bottom of the bowl.
 Strain off the seeds into another bowl.